 It's also a completely passive investment.
 I know a lot of people usually invest their first hard-earned money into real estate, just to find out that they will actually have to spend hours managing it.
 For me, a good investment should be completely passive, with literally no time spent on it except at the start, and then a few minutes every month to monitor it.
 Peer-to-Peer lending is exactly that: you need to do some work at the start to find good platforms for example, but after that everything can be automated and you'll only sit back and enjoy the returns :)

 What I also like about Peer-to-Peer lending is that it's all manageable online.
 You can open the account, deposit money, invest, and then get your returns back without ever leaving your house or even talking to another human being.
 Compare that to opening a bank account or visiting properties to invest in real estate.
 For me, that's how investments should be like nowadays.

 Finally, it's also an investment type where it's really easy to diversify.
 Imagine you want to invest about 10,000 Euros or Dollars in real estate: the usual way to do that is to get a mortgage, and then buy a small flat or house to rent it.
 And if there is any problem with that rental, it's game over.
 Because you had no diversification in your investment.
-With Peer-to-Peer lending, as you can invest from very low sums (usually 10 Euros or 10 Dollars), it's really easy to diversify your investments across many loans & platforms, therefore greatly reducing the amount of risk in your portfolio.
+With Peer-to-Peer lending, as you can invest from very low sums (usually from 10 Euros), it's really easy to diversify your investments across many loans & platforms, therefore greatly reducing the amount of risk in your portfolio.